fullonrager/rte-L3/README.md

 # rte-L3
-Script to download from the RTÉ Player using the recent L3 decryptor.
+Script to download from the RTÉ Player and Virgin Media Player using the recent L3 decryptor.
 Only works on Windows.
 This script requires tomer8007's [widevine-l3-decryptor](https://github.com/tomer8007/widevine-l3-decryptor).

 # Prerequisites
 1. `pip install -r requirements.txt`